ainize-team/free-llama-api/README.md

 ## ✨ Key Features

-1. **Automatic Wallet Creation**: A new blockchain account is generated each time the SDK starts, If you want to use a fixed address, inject it during Ainize creation.
+1. **Automatic Wallet Creation and Private Key Management**: Every time the SDK is initialized, a new blockchain account is generated along with a unique **private key**.
+This allows for the **secure signing of requests** on the blockchain.
+For cases where a fixed blockchain account is needed, you can inject your own private key when creating the Ainize instance.
 2. **Access to Premium Models**: Use the **Llama-3.2-90B-Vision-Instruct** model for free, exclusively through Ainize.
 3. **Simplified Blockchain Integration**: Blockchain setup and network procedures are handled automatically for ease of use.
 4. **Web3-Powered Inference**: All inference requests, including those with **Llama-3.2-90B-Vision-Instruct**, are processed and recorded on the blockchain.